-To better preserve the sanctity of shade, thescreen flows organically creating an artistic visual dilemma from both inside as well as outside.
-Another layer of hexagonal silhouette made of metal frames is superimposed horizontally across the semi-permeable concrete screen which doubles up as balcony fence.
+To better preserve the sanctity of shade, the screen flows organically creating an artistic visual dilemma from both insides as well as outside.
+Another layer of hexagonal silhouette made of metal frames is superimposed horizontally across the semi-permeable concrete screen which doubles up as a balcony fence.
 Furthermore, the main curtain wall has been recessed to leave pockets of air between the screen and the main building to increase the time lag and subsequently reduce the heat gain.
 Therefore, the facade by its inherent virtue of convergence acts as bronchioles for the structure.

 The balconies also house small clusters of green making the working environment even more rejuvenating for the users within.
 By the end, what became of an immense effort was an imperative respiratory experience complimented by its bold use of geometry.